lourdesnrdz/hyperblog/README.md

  - HTML and CSS

 ## Commands
-These are the commands that we learned throughout the course.
+These are the commands that we learned and used throughout the course.

 | Command | Description |
 |---------|-------------|